WHATEVER HAPPENED TO YELLOW BIKE?

 WHAT A BIKE!

-The overall look of the bike turned out to be just spot-on, at least to my eye.
+The overall look of the Yellow Bike turned out to be just spot-on, at least to my eye.
 And functionally, it proved to be a great bike to ride short or long.
 I took it on several long runs & while I'd like to say it never let me down (it did, actually, but that's another story...) it was very reliable, by the standard of most Classic British Motorcycles.
 To get the seating position just right, I fabricated a set of 4-inch handlebar risers.
 They allowed me to quickly add or remove them without having to deal with cables, grips & controls required of a handlebar swap.
 I used them to bring the low bars up to a normal height for riding, then removed them for that 'low bars'-look for shows.

 PURE YELLOW PIGMENT